What's Inside?

 You save more than just money.
 Hiring in the Philippines reduces salary costs by up to 70% compared to U.S. and European markets.
 But the real value?
 It comes from the talent itself.
 Filipinos are highly educated, speak excellent English, and have global work experience.

-In fact, according to the IT and Business Process Association of the Philippines (IBPAP), the IT-BPM industry generated USD 38 billion in revenues in 2024 and employed 1.82 million full-time professionals—a 7% year-on-year growth.
-This surge reflects the country’s strong pool of digital and customer-centric talent, driven by increasing global demand from sectors like banking, healthcare, and finance
+In fact, according to the IT and Business Process Association of the Philippines (IBPAP), the IT-BPM industry continues its aggressive growth.
+After a strong 2024, the industry is on track to meet—and even exceed—its 2025 targets of $40 billion in revenue and 1.9 million full-time employees.
+This surge reflects the country’s strong pool of digital and customer-centric talent, driven by increasing global demand from sectors like banking, healthcare, and finance.

 English fluency and global communication